At The Element, ‘the extracurricular becomes curricular’, enriching our students’ rigorous curriculum, therefore preparing students for life.

-At The Element, the flexibility of the program, the guidance of faculty and the physical learning space allow students to pursue ‘extracurricular’ interests (art, music, debate, current events) as part of their academic work or as part of the flow of their day.
+The flexibility of the program, the guidance of faculty and the physical learning space allow students to pursue ‘extracurricular’ interests (art, music, debate, current events) as part of their academic work or as part of their typical day.

 A.W.O.L.
 (Authentic World Of Learning)

 The AWOL program provides students with real-world learning opportunities on Wednesday afternoon.

 Students leave the school to take part in authentic activities in their community.
 In Grades 9 and 10, AWOL activities include community service work, visits to museums, galleries, or historic sites, field work or visits to post-secondary institutions.
 AWOL trips are related to students’ work in their specific courses.
 They extend student learning by exposing them to experts in their fields, real-world, complex problems, and their solutions, while also helping them to develop transferable skills.

 Grade 11 AWOL time is focussed on planning and executing an international community service trip, or Winterim Trip.
 With faculty guidance and support students are responsible for planning an international community service trip.
 Students spend time understanding the benefits and draw backs of international community service to ensure that their trip has integrity.
 They are responsible for planning all aspects of the trip from the travel arrangements, safety considerations and the itinerary all while being mindful of a budget.

 Students are then responsible for doing some fundraising for the trip through various individually chosen fundraising events.

 The third component of the AWOL program enables our students to undertake a local community service project that has personal meaning to them.